Gayathri229/NamasteReact/Assignment11.md

 As we can see here, the first Header has taken the passed value and the second one has taken the Default value.
 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/85157b93-363c-4cb5-983b-91ed91221109)

+So, this means we need to pass the value prop when the Provider component is used.
+Provider doesn't work without the value prop.
+(For my understanding)